How To Start A Ketogenic Diet the Right Way + 3 Costly Mistakes To Avoid

 But before you give keto a try, keep in mind that it’s way better to start a ketogenic diet the right way and avoid the mistakes others make.

 Keto diets were first used about 100 years ago to help epileptic children.
-Now, this diet sees use in helping people lose weight, gain mental focus and energy, get rid of digestive issues, treat type 2 diabetes, and even potentially prevent/cure cancer and neurological diseases.
+Now, people use the keto diet to aid in things such as weight loss, mental focus and energy, and to support digestive health.

 However, while the benefits of a ketogenic diet are substantial, in this article I’ll show you exactly how to start a ketogenic diet and how to use it in order to reap its full benefits.